-1. Make changes to the attached resolution and adopt it approving Major Certificate of Appropriateness (MAJCOA 12883-2019) to deny the demolition of additional structures (pre-1945 single-family dwelling, detached garage) beyond the poultry house, located at 877 W. Grand Avenue, subject to findings and conditions of approval.
+1. Make changes to the attached resolution and deny Major Certificate of Appropriateness (MAJCOA 12883-2019) to deny the demolition of a pre-1945 single-family dwelling, detached garage and poultry house, located at 877 W. Grand Avenue, subject to findings and conditions of approval.